DataDog/documentation/content/en/cloud_cost_management/datadog_costs/_index.md

 ## Permissions

-<div class="alert alert-danger">Only existing Cloud Cost Management customers within the parent organization can access daily Datadog costs outside of <a href="https://app.datadoghq.com/billing/usage">Plan and Usage</a>.</div>

 [Datadog costs][4] are available for users with [Datadog Admin][5] permissions or custom [Billing Read (`billing_read`) and Usage Read (`usage_read`)][6] permissions on the [**Usage & Cost** page][7].

+<div class="alert alert-info">Only existing Cloud Cost Management customers within the parent organization can access daily Datadog costs outside of <a href="https://app.datadoghq.com/billing/usage">Plan and Usage</a>.</div>

-## Visualize costs
+## Visualize and break down costs

-{{< img src="cloud_cost/datadog_costs/dashboard.png" alt="Datadog costs as an option for the Cloud Cost data source in a dashboard" style="width:100%;" >}}

 Datadog cost data is available in dashboards and notebooks under the **Cloud Costs** data source.
 You can create dashboards to monitor your daily costs, identify trends, and optimize resource usage.

-## Break down costs
+{{< img src="cloud_cost/datadog_costs/dashboard.png" alt="Datadog costs as an option for the Cloud Cost data source in a dashboard" style="width:100%;" >}}

 You can use out-of-the-box tags to break down and allocate your costs.
 Use the following tags to filter and group your Datadog cost data.